FahrialRJ/mfa-alarm-kivy/README.md

 - Face and eye detection using OpenCV and webcam to verify wakefulness
 - Math quiz challenge after facial verification
 - Looping alarm sound using Pygame until both verifications are passed

+Note: This program requires an audio file named "Alarm.mp3" located in the same directory.
+Make sure to provide your own alarm sound file with that exact filename.